-As promised from yesterday’s post for How To Stop Mosquito Bites Itching , I’ve compiled a big list of recommendations and home remedies for repellent suggestions.
+As promised from yesterday’s article about relief for itching bites , I’ve compiled a big list of recommendations and home remedies for mosquito repellent suggestions (including some homemade bug spray recipes).

 A few things to note first: